Mexico at the CONCACAF Gold Cup: Winning finals

-The CONCACAF Championships have been played in round-robins rather than knock-out matches.
+The CONCACAF Championship was played in round-robins rather than knockout matches.
 For the three titles in that era, the decisive matches are listed.

 Record by opponent

-Mexico does not have a negative record against any team from CONCACAF.
-Panama is the only one with a balanced tally.
-However, due to losses against invitees, they have negative records against Colombia and South Africa.
-Notably, they were matched up with record World Champion Brazil three times, and won all three matches without conceding.
+Mexico have a positive record against every team they have played from CONCACAF.
+However, due to losses against invitees, they have negative records against Colombia, South Africa and Qatar.
+Notably, they were matched up with record world champions Brazil three times, and won all three matches without conceding.

 Record players

-Andrés Guardado is Mexico's record player at continental championships.
-He has won the title three times, twice as captain in 2015 and 2019.
+Edson Álvarez is Mexico's record appearance holders at continental championships, with 28.
+Goalkeeper Guillermo Ochoa has won the title a record six times, in 2009, 2011, 2015, 2019, 2023 and 2025.
 From the pre-Gold Cup era, the most fielded player is defender Jesús del Muro, with 13 matches from 1963 to 1967.